About the event

 How can I find out more about the Sydney Open program?

-This website will be updated regularly in the lead-up to the Sydney Open weekend of 4-5 November 2017.
-Find information about all the buildings and spaces on the Sydney Open program, including history, maps and transport information, special offers and competitions.
-And of course, how to buy tickets.
+This website will be updated regularly in the lead-up to the Sydney Open weekend of 2-3 November 2019.
+Find information about buying tickets, buildings and spaces on the Sydney Open program, including history, maps, special offers and competitions.

-Download the Sydney Open mobile app, available for Android and iOS.
-The app is a great way to plan your Sydney Open Pass day (Sunday 5 November): mark your favourite buildings to create a personal itinerary, locate them on the map, set reminders for drop-in talks and tours and get real-time updates about crowds and queues at the venues.
+Download the Sydney Open mobile app, when it becomes available for Android and iOS.
+The app is a great way to plan your Sydney Open Pass day (Sunday 3 November): mark your favourite buildings to create a personal itinerary, locate them on the map, review our newly developed trails, set reminders for drop-in talks and tours and get real-time updates about crowds and queues at the venues.

 How can I volunteer?